aragon/nest/grants/EmpowerTheDAO/roadmap.md

 ## Milestones

-This section outlines the milestones and target dates for this project:
+This section outlines the milestones and target dates for this project.
+They are dependent on the funding being approved by COB Friday 28 June 2019.

 ### Milestone 1 - Research & Design Complete

 #### Interim Deliverables

-- Detailed scope of the functionality of each application, including contract calls
+- Scope of the functionality of each application, including contract calls
 - 4 published recordings of hangouts with community of each project, introducing EmpowerTheDAO

-**Target Date: 5 July 2019**
+**Target Date: 14 July 2019**

 ### Milestone 2 - Development & Test Complete